lhami/sensometrics-r-tutorial-2024/docs/3-tidyverse.md

 You hopefully are starting to be excited by the relative ease of doing some things in R with `tidyverse` that are otherwise a little bit abstruse.
 Here's where I think things get really, really cool.
 The `mutate()` function *creates a new column in the existing dataset*.

-We can do this easily in base R by setting a new name for a column and using the assign (`<-`) operator, but this is clumsy.
+We can do this in base R by setting a new name for a column and using the assign (`<-`) operator, but this is clumsy and often requires care to maintain the proper ordering of rows.
 Often, we want to create a new column temporarily, or to combine several existing columns.
 We can do this using the `mutate()` function.

 Let's say that we want to create a quick categorical variable that tells us whether a berry was rated higher after the actual tasting event than the pre-tasting expectation.